How to display database table rows into an html form with for or while loop?

 There are two columns: id & questions, which have five rows.
 I want to display each row in the input value, with the name attribute as ‘quest’.
 The input with name attribute ‘ans’ will remain blank for answer.
 The problem is the loop displays each row five times, printing either each question five times, or only one question five times.
 I tried declaring a variable $i = 1 and incremented it as $i++ after every second input, but I am unable to fix the problem.
-Could anyone please help me out with your insight?<?php $query = "SELECT questions FROM stpaper"; $result = mysqli_query($conn, $query); $row_count = mysqli_num_rows($result); while ($row = mysqli_fetch_array($result)) { ?>
+Could anyone please help me out with your insight?

 <?php